Annual Diplomate Renewal (ADR) Policy

-Time-limited and Unlimited Diplomates who have forfeited ABPD certification and wish to become certified again may be reinstated by successful completion of the Oral Clinical Examination.
-A registration fee of $2,000 will be assessed for the Oral Clinical Examination.
-Until the individual successfully completes the Oral Clinical Examination, the individual is considered a re-applicant.
+Time-limited and Unlimited Diplomates who have forfeited ABPD certification and wish to become certified again may be reinstated by successful completion of the Oral Clinical Examination (OCE).
+A registration fee of $2,000 will be assessed for the OCE.
+Until the individual successfully completes the OCE, the individual is considered a re-applicant.
 The individual is not considered a Candidate and will not receive verifications regarding their board status.
-Successful completion of the Oral Clinical Examination will qualify the individual seeking reinstatement as a Time-limited or Unlimited Diplomate.
+Successful completion of the OCE will qualify the individual seeking reinstatement as a Time-limited or Unlimited Diplomate.

 Code of Professional Conduct and Discrimination and Harassment Policy

 The American Board of Pediatric Dentistry (“ABPD”) is dedicated to providing a safe and productive experience for all participants and attendees at all official ABPD events regardless of sex, race, color, national origin, religion, age, physical or mental disability, perceived disability, ancestry, marital status, veteran status, sexual orientation, or any other characteristic protected by applicable law.